joinr/sporklisp/README.md

 Its a lisp interpreter I wrote in VBA, with Excel via the ability to call user defined functions from excel.
-A lot of the concepts came from lisp wizards, particulalry the Structure and Interpretation of Computer Programs (SICP), Peter Norvigs excellent tutorials for LisPy and JScheme, and Christian Queinnecs Lisp in Small Pieces.
+A lot of the concepts came from lisp wizards, particulalry the Structure and Interpretation of Computer Programs (SICP), Peter Norvig's excellent tutorials for LisPy and JScheme, and Christian Queinnecs Lisp in Small Pieces.

 Why is it called sporklisp?